CORE FACULTY

 Michael Leja

-Professor of the History of Art and Visual Studies
+Professor Emeritus of the History of Art and Visual Studies

 Michael Leja (Ph.D., Harvard) is a Professor in the History of Art and the Visual Studies Program Director.
 Professor Leja studies the visual arts in various media (painting, sculpture, film, photography, prints, illustrations) in the 19th and 20th centuries, primarily in the United States.
 His work is interdisciplinary and strives to understand visual artifacts in relation to contemporary cultural, social, political, and intellectual developments.
 He is especially interested in examining the interactions between works of art and particular audiences...